Firewood Victoria BC – Hints and Tips

 My attitude is there is no bad firewood except wet stuff and logs you can’t split.
 Most of the rest depends on how you use it.

 Homeowners with access to both hardwood and softwood fuel sometimes use both types for different purposes.
 For example, softer woods make good fuel for relatively mild weather in spring and fall because they light quickly and produce less heat Softwoods are not as dense as hardwoods so a given volume of wood contains less energy.
 Using softwoods avoids overheating the house, which can be a common problem with wood heating in moderate weather.
 Harder woods are best for colder winter weather when more heat and longer burn cycles are desirable.
+To pre-plan which type of wood you’re going to need for the week or month, you could consider investing into a variety of Weather Meters so you’re always going to be prepared for any type of weather.

 Note that hardwood trees like oak, maple, ash and beech are slower growing and longer lived than softer woods like poplar and birch.
 That makes hardwood trees more valuable.
 The advice that only hardwoods are good to burn is outdated.
 Old, leaky cast iron stoves wouldn’t hold a fire overnight unless they were fed large pieces of hardwood.
 That is no longer true.
 You can successfully heat your home by using the less desirable tree species and give the forest a break at the same time.